 This page is part of the Christ's College, Cambridge current applicants section.
-It provides support for students invited for remote interviews.
+It provides support for students invited for online interviews.

 - Why do we interview?